open-component-model/ocm/cmds/helminstaller/README.md

 - `imageMapping` *[]ImageMapping* list of localization rules for images.

 - `values` **yaml* The default values used for installation.
 They will be overwritten by the given installation values (at top-level).

 - `kubeConfigName` *string* (**optional** default: `target`) The credential name to lookup for the kubeconfig used to access the target Kubernetes cluster.

 ### Image Mappings

-Image meappings describe the injection of OCI image locations, names and versions taken from the component version info dedicated properties of the installation values.
-The hemlm chart MUST take all image locations used in the templates from dedicated values.
+Image mappings describe the injection of OCI image locations, names and versions taken from the component version info dedicated properties of the installation values.
+The helmchart MUST take all image locations used in the templates from dedicated values.
 This is required to support the transport of component versions into local repositories environments, which should be used on the installation site.